 If you don’t have good credit, don’t worry.
 It’s not too late.
 There are steps you can take to improve your credit score and raise your credit rating.
 We also have some tips on how to avoid getting your credit in bad shape.

 When you were in school, you received test scores that informed your parents of how well you were doing in class.
 Credit scores are similar to test scores.
 Credit scores inform lenders how much of a risk you pose if they give you a loan.

 Investors and companies view people with bad credit as investment risks.
-They’re uncertain whether those people will actually pay back the debt they incur, and identify them as not worth lending to.
-In the best scenario, a loan to someone with a poor credit rating will carry a much higher interest rate.
+They’re uncertain whether those people will actually pay back the debt they incur and identify them as not worth lending to.
+In the best scenario, a loan to someone with a poor credit rating may carry a much higher interest rate.